KUFW (FM): Power 106.3

-Second EMF ownership
+Air 1

 In early-2009, EMF filed to buy back the station.
-In June 2009, the station was briefly taken off the air due to a lease dispute with EMF as tower owner (who claimed that it had defaulted on payments).
+In June 2009, the station was briefly taken off the air due to a lease dispute with EMF as tower owner.
+EMF claimed that the owners had defaulted on payments.

 In February 2010, a trustee filed to take the station's license.

-EMF consummated the purchase on June 30, 2010, and the station returned to Christian music, this time, as part of the Air1 network.
+EMF consummated the purchase on June 30, 2010.
+It was made part of the Air1 network.
+It played contemporary worship music.

 La Campesina 106.3

-On August 21, 2019, after being on hold for three years, the deal between the Farmworker Educational Radio Network and EMF to swap KUFW Woodlake/Visalia to EMF for KVPW closed with the companies swapping programming on the two frequencies.
+On August 21, 2019, after a deal was on hold for three years, an agreement was finally reached.
+The Farmworker Educational Radio Network and EMF to swap KUFW Woodlake/Visalia to EMF for KVPW.
+The deal closed with the companies swapping programming on the two frequencies.
 KVPW flipped to regional Mexican as La Campesina, while KUFW flipped to K-Love and applied for the call letters KLXY.

-On August 29, 2019, the KUFW callsign was transferred here.
+On August 29, 2019, the KUFW call sign was transferred to this station.
+The station plays Regional Mexican music and is also a service to farm workers in surrounding communities.